Cycling holiday Amsterdam to Bruges

 • Day 8 Bruges, end of the trip

 End of the tour after breakfast, before 10 AM.
-If you have an early flight, ask the the tourleader to arrange a taxi to the Airport.
+If you have an early flight you can ask the the tourlguide to arrange a taxi to the airport.

 Cycling in Holland and Belgium